-The Layout Control Operating System (LCOS) is a total control system designed to take advantage of ubiquitous, cheap microcontrollers (computers on a chip) to create highly standardized Layout Control Nodes (LCNs) linked together wirelessly in a Layout Control Mesh Network.
+The Layout Control Operating System (LCOS) is a microcontroller operating system for running model railroad layouts.
+LCOS takes advantage of ubiquitous, cheap microcontrollers (computers on a chip) to create highly standardized Layout Control Nodes (LCNs) linked together wirelessly in a Layout Control Mesh Network.
 A basic LCN consists of a microcontroller mounted on the LCN IO board, with LCOS preloaded and a low power radio for communications.
+LCOS is currently available for Atmel 328P microcontrollers.

-The preloaded firmware is ready run as soon as you place the LCN on your layout.
-Connect devices to the terminals, power up the node then then run the LCOS Configuration App (the Configurator) on a Windows PC to find and configure it.
-The Configurator manages all setup tasks, making LCOS a plug-and-play layout control solution.
+LCOS is distributed as firmware loaded onto a compatible microprocessor device, and is ready run as soon as you power the device up up.
+Use the LCOS Configuration App (the Configurator) on a Windows PC connected to your MASTER node to find and configure other devices.
+The Configurator enables point and click configuration of your nodes, making LCOS a plug-and-play layout control solution.
 The Configurator also manages firmware updates.

 What Can an LCN Do?